 That said, social media marketing takes finesse.
 For one thing, there’s no actual selling marijuana on social media.
 For another, most platforms disallow product and consumption shots.
 Still, by harnessing the power of imagery and association, many cannabis brands succeed by demonstrating their associations with self-care, wellness, and leisure.

 This leads to influencer marketing, another strong focus for us here at MediaJel.
 Simply put, influencer marketing harnesses the power of third-party “influencers” who have the power to affect the purchasing decisions of others because of their authority, their knowledge, or some other relation to their audience.
 Especially in the cannabis realm, it’s a powerful approach to leveraging social media.

 If you want to learn more about the core principles of social media marketing for dispensaries, begin here.

 Why lean on SMS, instead of a platform capable of sharing more robust or image-heavy updates?
 Sometimes it’s good to be quick and dirty.
 Text message marketing often boasts a remarkably high open and response rate.
 It’s a simple and easy-to-implement way to share content you’ve already generated—your menu—with maximum impact.
-If you’d like to learn more about how we leverage SMS marketing at MediaJel, click here to begin.

 If you’re ready to take your sales to the next level, we believe we can help.
 Reach out; we’d love to talk.